 There aren’t as many fantastic free fonts designed for specialized uses as there are for general use, but this is a notable exception.
 Alegreya is an award-winning font designed for book design by Argentinian designer Juan Pablo del Peral.
 With a lively and diverse pace that aids in reading lengthy sentences, it offers a new and approachable take on calligraphy.

-In our perspective, the finest free fonts modernize a traditional style, and this is an excellent example.
+From our perspective, the finest free fonts modernize a traditional style, and this is an excellent example.
 Restora is a wonderful blend of colorful and welcoming letterforms with old-style ornamentation designed by Nasir Udin.
 This multipurpose typeface is ideal for book covers, editorial copy, and branding.
 Restora Extra Light and Restora Thin Italic are included in the free version.

 Emberly is another free typeface that combines elements of modernism and traditionalism.
 Rajesh Rajput designed this display typeface in the Didone style.
 Additionally, it is accessible as a changeable typeface, making it an excellent choice for a variety of design tasks, including logos, headlines, magazine covers, and posters.